RSIP-Vision/medio/README.md

 [NiBabel's image orientation documentation](https://nipy.org/nibabel/image_orientation.html#image-voxel-orientation).

 ## Array and Metadata Operations
-Some of the operations on an image affects also its metadata, for example resizing, rotating and cropping.
+Some operations on an image affect also its metadata, for example resizing, rotations and cropping.

-The class MedImg (`medio.medimg.medimg.MedImg`) holds image array with its metadata, and supports some of these operations through the slicing syntax:
+The class MedImg (`medio.medimg.medimg.MedImg`) holds an image array with its metadata, and supports some of these operations through the indexing syntax:
 ```python
 >>> from medio.medimg.medimg import MedImg
 >>> mimg = MedImg(np_image, metadata)